perfsonar/docs/pscheduler_ref_tests_tools.rst

     #. **Background-multi** - These are tests that can be run in parallel with any other test and produce multiple results that appear as separate runs.
 Example test type is *latencybg* that runs continuously.

 You may visualize different types of tests using ``pscheduler plot-schedule`` command.
 See also :ref:`pscheduler_client_schedule-plot_schedule`.

+You can know which scheduling class a test belongs to by running the ``pscheduler plugins tests`` command.

 throughput Tests
 ================